Proof of vaccination information for businesses

 You must verify that people are fully vaccinated.
 Failure to follow the PHO order may result in a fine.
 The requirement is in place until January 31, 2022 and could be extended.

 Places proof of vaccination is required for entry

 You must verify every customer's proof of vaccination, every time they enter your business or event:

-- Indoor organized events with more than 50 people
+- Indoor organized events

 - For example, weddings, funeral receptions (outside of a funeral home), organized parties, conferences, trade fairs and workshops

-- Indoor concerts, theatre, dance and symphony events with more than 50 people
+- Indoor concerts, theatre, dance and symphony events

 - Licensed restaurants and cafes and restaurants and cafes that offer table service (indoor and patio dining)